toybreaker/slavina/_about/artist-statement.md

 layout: hero
 title: Artist statement
 subtitle:
-description: 'My research is highly involved with archipelago items and island life, customs and visual emotions that run through the cultural lines of Asia and the Pacific as a whole.'
+description: "My research is highly involved with archipelago items and island life, customs and visual emotions that run through the cultural lines of Asia and the Pacific as a whole."
 publish: # notyet or blank
 image: /assets/p/others/davina-stephens-technique-woodblock.jpg
 image_align_bottom: #true or empty
 ---

 ## Layers of Life, Layers of Art